Pedro de Frontin

-Pedro Max Fernando Frontin (8 February 1867 – 7 April 1939) was an Admiral from the Brazilian Navy.
-He fought alongside the Triple Entente during World War I.
+Pedro Max Fernando de Frontin (8 February 1867 – 7 April 1939) was a Brazilian Admiral.
+Frontin fought alongside the Triple Entente during World War I.

 Still occupied the post of Naval Chief Officer, Minister of Military Justice, Director of the Brazilian Naval School for Officials, Commander of the Brazilian Marine Corps, Commander of the Second Naval Division.

+Early life

+Pedro Max Fernando de Frontin was born on 8 February 1867 in Petrópolis.
+His parents were French immigrants João Gustavo de Frontin and Eulália Hyppolite Rose de Frontin.

 Navy Career and First World War

 Admitted in the Naval School on 3 March 1882 at the age of fifteen, he obtained all his promotions by merit, since he reached the grade of Lieutenant, Junior Grade or "Primeiro-Tenente", on 8 January 1890.
-During his career, he commanded the ships Brazilian battleship São Paulo, Rio Grande do Sul, Brazilian cruiser Bahia, CT Piauí and Laurindo Pitta.
+During his career, he commanded the warships São Paulo, Rio Grande do Sul, Bahia, and Piauí, as well as Laurindo Pitta.

 Admiral Frontin was also the Chief Commander of the Brazilian Naval Division during 1918 in World War I, on the side of the Triple Entente.
 The Brazilian fleet under his charge operated from the North African Coast to the Mediterranean Sea.
 It stood in the operations together with British, French, Japanese and U.S. Navies.